hexbatch/apple-core/v1/docs/core-overview.md

 Having a location allows map bounded attributes to work.
 Attributes that have location bounds in a token without location automatically do not work, and are off.

-This also means that some tokens cannot be taken to some locations or usable at some times
+This also means that some tokens cannot be taken to some locations or usable at some times.

+Only the token owner can change who owns his token next.
+A set of tokens can have ownership changed

     So a token:
         user: must be one user